department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 - Served at least 36 months on active duty (either all at once or total over separate time periods), **or**
 - Received a Purple Heart and were honorably discharged after any amount of service, **or**
 - Served for at least 30 continuous days (all at once, without a break) after September 10, 2001 and were discharged after 60 days with a service-connected disability, **or**
-- Are the dependent child using benefits transferred by a Veteran or a Servicemember who has served for at least 36 months on active duty and qualifies at the 100% level
+- Are a dependent child using benefits transferred by a Veteran or a Servicemember who has served for at least 36 months on active duty and qualifies at the 100% level

 [Find out about transferring Post-9/11 GI Bill benefits](/education/transfer-post-9-11-gi-bill-benefits/).<br />